civican/legisinfo/42-1/bills/C-23/bill_text.md

 fails to report the loss, theft or finding of any firearm, prohibited weapon, restricted weapon, prohibited device, ammunition, prohibited ammunition or explosive substance that occurs in the course of their duties or employment or the destruction of any such thing in the course of their duties or employment.

-> **Explanatory Note**:
-> New.

 ### Section 62

 The Act is amended by adding the following after section 579:

 ### Section 579.001

-  **(1)** The Attorney General or counsel instructed by him or her for that purpose shall, at any time after proceedings in relation to an act or omission of a **preclearance officer**, as defined in section 5 of the `Preclearance Act, 2016`, are commenced and before judgment, direct the clerk or other proper officer of the court to make an entry on the record that the proceedings are stayed by direction of the Attorney General if the Government of the United States has provided notice of the exercise of primary criminal jurisdiction under paragraph 14 of Article X of the Agreement.
+  **(1)** The Attorney General or counsel instructed by him or her for that purpose shall, at any time after proceedings in relation to an act or omission of a preclearance officer, as defined in section 5 of the `Preclearance Act, 2016`, are commenced and before judgment, direct the clerk or other proper officer of the court to make an entry on the record that the proceedings are stayed by direction of the Attorney General if the Government of the United States has provided notice of the exercise of primary criminal jurisdiction under paragraph 14 of Article X of the Agreement.

   **(2)** The clerk or other officer of the court shall make the entry immediately after being so directed, and on the entry being made the proceedings are stayed and any recognizance relating to the proceedings is vacated.